ANSSI-FR/shovel/README.md

 `flow_id` is derived from timestamp (ms scale) and current flow parameters (such as source and destination ports and addresses).
 See source code:
 <https://github.com/OISF/suricata/blob/suricata-6.0.13/src/flow.h#L680>.

+### How to setup traffic mirroring using OpenSSH?

+Most CTF uses OpenVPN or Wireguard for the "game" network interface on the vulnbox, which means you can send the traffic to an OpenSSH `tun` tunnel.
+Using this method, Shovel can run on another machine in live capture mode.

+> [!WARNING]
+> If you need to clone a physical Ethernet interface such as `eth0`,
+> you will need to use `-o Tunnel=ethernet -w 5:5` in the SSH command line to create a `tap`.

+To achieve traffic mirroring, you may use these steps as reference:

+ 1. Enable SSH tunneling in vulnbox OpenSSH server:
+    ```
+    echo -e 'PermitRootLogin yes\nPermitTunnel yes' | sudo tee -a /etc/ssh/sshd_config
+    systemctl restart ssh
+    ```
+ 2. Create `tun5` tunnel from the local machine to the vulnbox and up `tun5` on vulnbox:
+    ```
+    sudo ssh -w 5:5 root@10.20.9.6 ip link set tun5 up
+    ```
+ 3. Up `tun5` on the local machine and start `tcpdump` to create pcap files:
+    ```
+    sudo ip link set tun5 up
+    sudo tcpdump -n -i tun5 -G 30 -Z root -w trace-%Y-%m-%d_%H-%M-%S.pcap
+    ```
+ 4. Mirror `game` traffic to `tun5` on the vulnbox.
+    This can be done using Nftables netdev `dup` option on `ingress` and `egress`.

 ### How do I reload rules without restarting Suricata?